Christian1984/vfrmap-for-vr/README.md

 - Start `vfrmap.exe`
 - Open up the ingame panel once inside the sim (like you would do for ATC etc.)
 - Place conveniently in your VR space
+- Click "Center Airplane" to initially center the map on your airplane.

 # Known Issues

 - `vfrmap-server/build-vfrmap.sh` does not work properly at the moment.
 I somehow messed up the go module structure.
 For know, cd to `vfrmap-server/vfrmap` and run `go build` which should work, even though it does not generate the bindata.go files properly.
+- When the server isn't running, the ingame panel is just blank.
+A "Map-Server isn't running.
+Please run vfrmap.exe!" message would be nice.
+- Clicking "Center Airplane" to initially center the map on the airplane shouldn't be necessary.
+That's probably due to how MSFS or this addon handle what is stored inside `localstorage`.
+This behaviour should be investigated and improved.

 # Screenshots